Using docassemble in legal applications

 example, suppose Lawyer A is an expert in the general family law of

-California.
-Lawyer B is an expert in how that law is applied in Los
+the state of California.
+Lawyer B is an expert in how that law is

-containing classes and methods for applying California Family Law to
+classes and methods for applying California Family Law to the facts of

 Then, Lawyer D could develop a statewide interview for a family law

 packages that might exist.
 Lawyer D would not need to research the